 We arrived at the hotel safely, with Doug at the wheel, and checked into the hotel for a nice day off.

 Toronto is a great city.
 Beautiful buildings, great public transportation, excellent restaurants and wonderful bars.
 We just happened to find a great British Pub with just about every British beer, ale and stout on tap, right around the corner from the hotel.
 Well you can imagine where we all hung-out that night.
 Even Jerry, our monitor mixer from Texas was enjoying a good night of British bitters.
 After more Guinesses than I care to talk about we stumbled back to the hotel for a good nights sleep and thoughts of tomorrow's show at The Guverment (no I didn't miss-spell it).
+The Guverment is sadly now closed.
+To read about some it's history, go here.
 A back street club near the docks on Lake Ontario.
 The owner was bragging about the 1 million dollars (Canadian) he had just invested in the club.
 We we're wondering where all the money went.
 An ugly, square building with painted walls, floors and ceilings.
 The stage was in the corner of the club with the PA pointing in all directions, none of which would allow for any kind of an image.
 The mixing console was on the floor right in front of the left PA stack of speakers which on its own wouldn't be too bad if it weren't for the fills pointing at the center of the room from the back of the building.
 And of course nothing was delayed to sync them up so the sound was really a cluster of delays rather than a point source of sound.
 Put that all in a very live room and what do we have?
 A mess.
 The band arrived, we sound checked (help me!!), did the show, which by now was getting really polished, except for the "cluster delay PA" as we would later called it.
 The crowd screamed, whistled, and yelled (ouch - cheering is louder than any rock show), and we got out of town.
 Another border crossing, this time I slept through it.
 U. S. Customs didn't even know I was on the bus (I wonder if this will come back to haunt me?), and off we go to lovely Cincinnati, Ohio..........